tekknolagi/tekknolagi.github.com/_posts/2020-08-31-compiling-a-lisp-2.md

 ([previous]({% link _posts/2020-08-29-compiling-a-lisp-1.md %}))

-Welcome back.
-Today we're going to get some satisfaction by adding the first part of our language: integers.
+Welcome back to the "Compiling a Lisp" series.
+Last time we made a small code execution demo.
+Today we're going to add the first part of our language: integer literals.
 Our programs will look like this:

 * `123`
 * `-10`